 When they say it's the Venice of India, what do they want to imply?
 The only possible similarity we could see is that between the backwaters of Alleppey and the canals of Venice.
 But is that the only thing Alleppey has to offer?
 Definitely not!
-Read on see the things you can enjoy in Alleppey in addition to the backwaters.
+Read on to see the things you can enjoy in Alleppey besides the backwaters.

 1. The Stunning Beaches

 Alleppey provides the best of both worlds.
-The beaches here are spectacular, super clean, and popular for some great sunset views.
+The beaches here are spectacular, super clean, and popular for some glorious sunset views.
 We visited two of them.
-The main Alleppey Beach is picturesque beyond words and the pier makes for an amazing photo op.
+The main Alleppey Beach is picturesque beyond words, and the pier makes for an amazing photo op.
 The Marari beach in Mararikulam is about 10 km from Alleppey and is a white-sand beach.
-It's also good for surfing they say.
+It's also good for surfing, they say.

 2. Beautiful Homestays